 Community benefits are programs or activities that provide treatment, promote health and healing, and/or improve access to care in response to an identified community need.
-View the 2013 Implementation Strategy for Presence Covenant Medical Center.
-The 2012 Community Benefit Plan is available as well.
+View the 2014 Implementation Strategy or our Most Recent Reports for Presence Covenant Medical Center.

 Assessments and community benefit implementation strategies for all Presence Health hospitals can be found on the Presence Health community benefit website.

 When it comes to dental care in the Champaign-Urbana community, there is a real crisis at hand.
 Adults without dental insurance are being left untreated and end up visiting the emergency rooms where there is not much that can be done.
 Presence Covenant Medical Center is taking a proactive approach to addressing this community problem through the following initiatives.

 Presence Covenant Food and Nutrition Dental Referral Program